SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD Memotec CXU-810 XML.md

 On this page you will find the configuration of the Wan Interfaces.

 Also the configuration of the Bandwidth Provider can be found here.

 For applying the new settings to the device you can use the apply configuration button located at the bottom of the page.

 **Important note:** when the apply configuration button is pressed all settings of the driver will be applied to the running configuration and not only those of the Configuration- Wan interfaces Page.

 ## Configuration - Clocking

-On this page you will find the Clocking Configuration.Under the page button **E1 Ports.** you will find the states of the different E1 Ports.
+On this page you will find the Clocking Configuration.
+Under the page button **E1 Ports.** you will find the states of the different E1 Ports.

 ## Statistics - Network

-On this page you are able to find the stats of the network interface.With the clear button it is possible to clear all the statistics of the device.
+On this page you are able to find the stats of the network interface.
+With the clear button it is possible to clear all the statistics of the device.

 ## Statistics - E1 Ports